Graduate Students

 Study Coordinator

-Sarah graduated from Seattle University in 2017 with a BA in Psychology and a minor in English.
+Sarah graduated from Seattle University with a BA in Psychology and a minor in English.
 Post graduation, she worked for a Seattle-based mental health clinic and coordinated their DBT program.
 In 2021, Sarah moved to Massachusetts to join Dr. Dixon-Gordon's lab as the study coordinator.
 Sarah hopes to eventually pursue a Ph.D. in Clinical Psychology and is particularly interested in developing more accessible and equitable interventions for emotion dysregulation and high-risk behaviors.

 Lindsey Wyner